CouncilofLorien/counciloflorien.github.io/docs/cards/W/washed-and-refreshed.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable at the end of the organization phase on a moving company.
 When the company's new site is revealed, the company may untap a number of characters equal to the number of regions less than four in its site path. <br>_"It was a long and merry meal.
-Though the hobbits ate, as only famished hobbits can eat, there was no lack."_{: .fs-3 } ***---&#65279;LotRI***{: .fs-3 }
+Though the hobbits ate, as only famished hobbits can eat, there was no lack."_ ***---&#65279;LotRI***
 >